 Denver may be known for its massive collection of craft breweries, but there are also plenty of wineries making a name for themselves in the Mile High City.
-From small boutique wineries to larger-scale wineries, Denver’s urban winery scene is one that must be sampled.
+From small boutique locations to larger-scale winemakers, Denver’s urban winery scene is one that must be sampled.

 Here are among the best wineries in Denver, CO, in no particular order: